Back to People

 1979Age 58

-Sony entered the financial business in Japan with the founding of Sony Prudential Life Insurance Co., a 50–50 joint venture with The Prudential of America.
+Sony formed Sony Prudential Life Insurance Co.
+Ltd., a 50-50 joint venture with The Prudential Life Insurance Co. of America, marking diversification into finance.

 Confidence